alexandrnikitin/blog/_drafts/dotnet-generics-under-the-hood.md

 ...
 }
 ```

 My first thoughts were like WAT??
 What programming is that when you add two empty methods and it performs faster??
 Then I got [an answer from Microsoft][MicrosoftConnect] with the same workaround and saying that the thing is in JIT heuristic algorithm.
 I felt relieve.
 No more magic there.
 Then sources of CLR were opened and I raise [an issue on github][github-issue].
-Then I got [an explanation from @cmckinsey one of CLR engineers/managers][github-explanation] who explained everything in details and admitted that it's a bug in JITter.
+Then I got [an explanation][github-explanation] from @cmckinsey one of CLR engineers/managers who explained everything in details and admitted that it's a bug in JITter.
 [Here's the fix][github-fix].
 Take a look at the comment above the changed lines - he didn't touch the comment which was right.
 That rare moment :open_mouth:

 ### Moral